Reporting year 2021

 Introduction

-These statistics, derived from the annual Children in Need Census, provide data on children in England referred to children’s social care services, assessments carried out relating to those children and whether a child became the subject of a child protection plan.
+These statistics, derived from the annual Children in Need Census (opens in a new tab), provide data on children in England referred to children’s social care services, assessments carried out relating to those children and whether a child became the subject of a child protection plan.

 Children in Need are a legally defined group of children (under the Children Act 1989), assessed as needing help and protection as a result of risks to their development or health.
 This group includes children subject to Child in Need Plans, Child Protection plans, Looked After Children, young carers, and disabled children.
 Children in need include young people aged 18 or over who continue to receive care, accommodation or support from children’s services and unborn children.